hapostgres/pg_auto_failover/docs/ref/reference.rst

 For details about the options to the command, see above in the ``pg_autoctl show events`` command.

+The ``--local`` option displays information from the local node cache, without contacting the monitor.
+Note that when Postgres is not running the LSN position is then the `Latest checkpoint location` as taken from the output of the ``pg_controldata`` command, and might be an earlier location than the most recent one sent to the monitor.

 pg_autoctl show file
 ^^^^^^^^^^^^^^^^^^^^